melroser/film.fyi/content/about.md

 This site is a shuffled collection of film photography taken over several years mostly in the Brickell neighborhood of Miami at night...
 Mostly...

-You can learn more about the person responsible for the [Mediocre Street Photography Here](https://rob.rip)
+You can learn more about the [person responsible](https://rob.rip) for these mediocre images and find their other nonsense [Here](fullstack.lol)

 # Credit